brianstamper/RepData_PeerAssessment1/PA1_template.md

 }

 # Missing values are correctly handled by default 'NA',
-# but dates need will be forced to strings and then converted
+# but dates need to be forced to strings and then converted
 # using dplyr and lubridate.
 activity <- read.csv("activity.csv", stringsAsFactors = FALSE)
 activity <- mutate(activity, date = ymd(date))